airwallex/airwallex-payment-ios/README.md

 You can build your own entirely custom UI on top of our low-level APIs.

-#### Confirm card payment with card and billing details or payment consent ID
+#### Confirm card payment with card and billing details or payment consent

 You still need all the other steps in [Basic Integration](#basic-integration) section to set up configurations, intent and session, except the step **Present one-off payment or recurring flow** is replaced by: